dmeoli/WS4J/README.md

  - [HSO](http://search.cpan.org/dist/WordNet-Similarity/lib/WordNet/Similarity/hso.pm):
  [Hirst & St-Onge, 1998](https://scholar.google.com/scholar?q=Lexical+chains+as+representations+of+context+for+the+detection+and+correction+of+malapropisms) -
- The Hirst & St-Onge measure is based on an idea that two lexicalized concepts are semantically close if their WordNet synsets are connected by a path that is not too long and that "does not change direction too often":
+ The Hirst & St-Onge measure is based on the idea that two lexicalized concepts are semantically close if their WordNet synsets are connected by a path that is not too long and that "does not change direction too often":

  HSO(s1, s2) = const_C - path_length(s1, s2) - const_k * num_of_changes_of_directions(s1, s2);